virtualadrian/libosmium-manual/src/opl-file-format/introduction.md

 OPL files are only about half the size of OSM XML files, when compressed (with gzip or bzip2) they are about the same size.

-Osmium currently can write OPL files, but not read them.
+Osmium can read and write OPL files.